Utartizan/Credit-Risk-Assessment/README.md

 ## **Data Source:**

 The model is trained on a dataset named "hmeq.csv," which includes historical loan data with various features.
-The dataset is sourced from creditriskanalytics.net.
+The dataset is sourced from creditriskanalytics.net, obtained by B. Baesens, D. Rosch, and H. Scheule.
 As a token of appreciation I will include their books as references below.

 In the "hmeq.csv" dataset, the results for the reasoning of the home equity loans as well as the job options have been renamed to their full version (e.g. ProfExe -\> Professor/Executive) for user convenience.